I recently moved this site over to DigitalOcean. I decided to start everything over from scratch. Here are the tutorials I went though:

 - Use Yoast’s WordPress SEO Plugin

 - Backup with ValtPresss, Backup Buddy, and Backup to Dropbox

 If this is your first time here, this is my personal site/portfolio.
 I have found my passion for Computer Science in these past few years and have realized… that technology advances faster as more and more things become open sourced.

 Linux is probably the best example, being the most secure operating system out there while giving away all their content for free.
-Doing this allows them to get many patches suggested to them by some of the most advance computer scientists out there.
-People can try things out for themselves without worrying about infringing copyright laws.
+Doing this allows them to get more patches; suggested to them by some of the most advance programers out there.
+Many can try things out for themselves without worrying about infringing copyright laws.

 WordPress is another great example of this.
 It’s what I use everyday to maintain the websites I create.
-As the years have passed, I have noticed the security of the system grow as well due to making the software open sourced.
+As the years have passed, I have noticed the security growing as well due to making the software open sourced.

-Of course, there is the other end of the spectrum where people are sharing any information they need to share to make a quick buck!
+Of course, there is the other end of the spectrum; where people are sharing any information they need to make a quick buck!
 That’s where Google comes in, at least I would like to think so.
-I don’t think it will ever be perfect, but I do think there is only one way to go… up!
+I don’t think it will ever be perfect, but I do believe there is only one way to go… up!

-This is why I have decided to make my own projects open source.
+This is why I have decided to make my own projects open source as much as possible.

 Let me know how you like the site.
 Thanks for visiting!